topherchris420/vacuum-resonance-genesis-core/README.md

 ## Overview

 The Non-Local Field State Manipulation interface is a tactical-grade quantum field control system designed for advanced defense applications.
-This classified interface provides real-time monitoring and control of quantum vacuum field resonance systems with military-grade security protocols.
+This interface provides real-time monitoring and control of quantum vacuum field resonance systems with military-grade security protocols.

 ## ⚡ System Capabilities